atdiar/xhttp/README.md

 ##Description

-This package defines a wrapper around `*http.ServeMux` that can be found in Go's Standard library.
-The goal is to provide convenience methods to register request handlers and facilitate the usage of an execution context per goroutine spawned (whcih should be the norm).
+This package defines a wrapper around the `*http.ServeMux` that can be found in Go's Standard library.
+The goal is to provide convenience methods to register request handlers and facilitate the usage of an execution context per goroutine spawned (which should be the norm).

 ##What are the main additions compared to net/http?